 It doesn’t feature image stabilization, but then again, Sony’s newer cameras have it in body image stabilization these days, so that’s got you covered.

-Fast aperture 85-millimeter lenses are trendy; generally, they tend to be sharp, even the less expensive.
+Fast-aperture 85-millimeter lenses are trendy; they are generally sharp and even less expensive.

 Their shorter telephoto focal length and the wider maximum apertures lens them to portrait and subject photography event photography.